 Ironically, many businesses still add their email address to their email signature.
-If you think about it, this information is already at your email header, so putting it at the bottom part is already a form of redundancy.
+If you think about it, this information is already in your email header.
+So, putting it at the bottom part is already a form of redundancy.
 It's like saying “Hi!
 I'm John” twice in a letter.

 3. Don’t Forget Your Email Signature CTA

-Ensure that your email signature is also clickable so that if the reader wants to engage with your email signature they can be directed to the content or complete a specific action.
-Add a CTA or link to your email signature, this could be a company website, an explainer video or your latest blog post to grab the reader's attention.
+Ensure that your email signature is also clickable.
+If the reader wants to engage with your email signature, make sure they can be directed to the content or complete a specific action.
+For example, add a CTA or link to your business email signature.

 4. Lastly, Use the Power of Visuals, and Don’t Go Over Four Lines

-Newoldstamp is a free email signature generator app that aims to help you strengthen your brand by creating email signatures for your employees.
-It’s easy to use and it allows you to choose from up to 11 free templates.
+Newoldstamp is a free email signature generator app aiming to help you strengthen your brand by creating email signatures for your employees.
+It is easy to use, and it allows you to choose from up to 11 free templates.
 You can also check out their paid services, which are tailored to your specific marketing needs.

 Free email signatures offer you a variety of free templates to choose from.
-Through their free signature generator, you can ensure cohesion across all your email deliveries.
+In addition, through their free signature generator, you can ensure cohesion across all your email deliveries.

 Clean and sleek, MySignature understands your need to sign off professionally and compellingly.
-Its free templates and signature customization feature enable you to effectively reflect your brand character.
+Its free templates and signature customization feature enable you to reflect your brand character effectively.

 Gimmio makes countless fonts and styling options available for your marketing needs.
 It also allows you to add banners and social icons that can help you intensify customer engagement.

-Step 2: Add Your Email Signature to Your Email
+Step 3: Add Your Email Signature To Your Email